Mocking a file system in Go

 That method is really just a wrapper on Readdir method which is cross-platform and do the heavy lifting for us.

-interface.
+After that type FlatDir satisfies DirReader interface.
 Now, in order to

-scan file tree for given root path, we could run tree, err := Scan(FlatDir{path})
+scan file tree for given root path, we could run tree, err := Scan(FlatDir{path}).

 Mock